jda/jda/README.md

 [Jade](https://jade.wtf) uses code to solve specific problems that she has encountered.

 As I've benefitted from others, I hope others may benefit from my work.
-In that spirit, any software available here under is provided [in some approximation of a gift](https://apenwarr.ca/log/20211229) and does not imply any obligation to make it work for you.
+In that spirit, any software available here is provided [in some approximation of a gift](https://apenwarr.ca/log/20211229) and does not imply any obligation to make it work for you.

 <!--
 ## Badges are fun